The idea of starting a business comes easier than actually starting a business, isn’t it? Business plan, business model, marketing, and whatnot.

 Before you start writing a business plan, you should pick the right one that’s based on your unique needs.
 Some of the most recognizable types of business plans are:

-- Lean business plan: This is half the size of a traditional business plan and is common among most modern-day businesses.
+- Lean business plan: A lean business plan is half the size of a traditional business plan and is common among most modern-day businesses.

-- SBA business plan: This is a specific business plan that banks and investors require you to submit if you are looking for funding.
+- SBA business plan: SBA business plan This is a specific business plan that banks and investors require you to submit if you are looking for funding.

-- Startup business plan: This plan includes all the steps you need to take before and during establishing your startup.
+- Startup business plan: A startup business plan includes all the steps you need to take before and during establishing your startup.

 Although some functions of a business model and a business plan do overlap, you cannot replace one with another.
 Both focus on different outcomes and are must-haves in your business arsenal.